ucsd-ccbb/network_bio_toolkit/README.md

 ## Package Summary

+Network biology is quickly becoming an indispensable tool for elucidating dysregulated biological pathways and furthering understanding in disease.
+However, network analysis is intimidating to many researchers.
+We present an integrated network analysis toolkit, network_bio_toolkit, built upon our previous interactive network visualization tool, visJS2jupyter, to provide three common network analysis workflows for RNAseq data, from start to finish, requiring only an expression file, or a list of differentially expressed genes.
+The tool is designed for use in Jupyter notebooks, to promote reproducible research.

+This package includes a set of start-to-finish functions for three common network analysis pipelines: upstream regulator analysis, network propagation and clustering, and gene set enrichment analysis.
+The upstream regulator analysis pipeline includes localization, transcription factor enrichment, and transcription factor activation state prediction methods.
+The network propagation and clustering pipeline includes network propagation, clustering, and annotation functionality.
+The gene set enrichment analysis includes easy-to-use data filtering methods, that help the user prep their data as input for GSEA’s enrichment calculation function.
+Each pipeline includes functions to easily load and process a variety of genome networks, such as STRING and GIANT, from NDEXbio, eliminating the need for downloading large and unwieldy network files.
+Each pipeline also has data visualization functions, so interpreting results from our pipelines is intuitive.
+Many of the analysis components of each pipeline are modular; the user can pick and choose which functions are relevant to their data and leave out unnecessary steps.
+We demonstrate the functionality of network_bio_toolkit by analyzing arthritis, breast cancer, HUVEC, and space mice differential expression gene sets using our three pipelines.

 ## Getting Started

 These instructions will get a copy of the package up and running on your local machine.